Top critic of college presidents hosts fundraiser for Chris Christie

 "Bill Ackman is an important voice in the business world and the ongoing fight against antisemitism on college campuses," Christie senior adviser Doug Mayer said.
 "Donors like him understand that the truth is important and that Chris Christie isn’t afraid to tell it.”

 Ackman, a Harvard graduate and major contributor to the school, has called for the removal of its president, Claudine Gay, along with Massachusetts Institute of Technology President Sally Kornbluth.
-Over the weekend, Liz Magill, resigned as president of the University of Pennsylvania amid a backlash to her testimony.
-And on Wednesday, the U.S. House voted 303-126 for a resolution condemning antisemitism on campuses and expressing the sense of the body that Gay and Kornbluth should take a cue from Magill's resignation and "follow suit."
+Over the weekend, Liz Magill resigned as president of the University of Pennsylvania amid a backlash to her testimony.
+And on Wednesday, the U.S. House voted 303-126 for a resolution condemning antisemitism on campuses and expressing the sense that Gay and Kornbluth should take a cue from Magill's resignation and "follow suit."

 During a speech at the Hudson Institute in mid-November, Christie called for several university chiefs — including Magill and Gay — to be fired over antisemitism at their schools.